BLOG

 How you can respond:

 "I totally get it, but I was curious when was the last time you compared cost and efficiency to your current tool?
 We are helping companies like [similar company] fix [pain point] at a lower cost with more output.
-Would you be opposed to sitting down to see how we can do this together?"
+We get that adopting a new provider can be daunting - but exploring what's out there can help you get more out of your existing provider even if you choose to stick with them!"

 How you can respond: